This article applies to England, Wales and Scotland.

 | Q2 2025/26 (Jul–Sep 2025) | 2,987 | 33% |

 Disability discrimination is defined under the Equality Act 2010.
 It covers direct discrimination, indirect discrimination, failure to make reasonable adjustments, discrimination arising from disability, and harassment related to disability.
-A disability is a physical or mental impairment that has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
+Many disability discrimination claims are filed alongside other complaints — commonly unfair dismissal and failure to make reasonable adjustments.

 How will your case most likely end?